-At December 31, 2021, the City reported a liability of \$204,982 for its proportionate share of the General Employees Fund's net pension liability.
+At December 31, 2023, the City reported a liability of \$318,738 for its proportionate share of the General Employees Fund's net pension liability.
 The City's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the State's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the City totaled \$6,201.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The City's proportionate share of the net pension liability was based on the City's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2020, through June 30, 2021, relative to the total employer contributions received from all of PERA's participating employers.
-The City's proportionate share was 0.0048% at the end of the measurement period and 0.0037% for the beginning of the period.
+The State of Minnesota's proportionate share of the net pension liability associated with the City totaled \$8,851.